Is Heavy Metal a Dead Genre?

 One of the stigmas that made metal so enticing was how it was traded around.
 What I mean by this was cassettes and vinyl's with enthralling artwork to pass around and create this trade empire for metal, popular and obscure bands alike.
 It was a currency assort and created this interest in the genre that people found irresistible.
 Along with this, the sound quality gave metal its own unique style.
 The cracks and static in the sound gave it a certain amount of authenticity that people look for.
 All this leads me to this point, metal unfortunately was a product of the times, not meaning metal is old-fashioned or dated, but lost what attracted people to it.
 Cassettes and vinyl's are not used in the capacity they used to be, sound quality has been altered by computers, and because of mp3 sites and the age of internet, trading the music is not as important to people and the artwork doesn't gain as much attention because it is mostly digital now.
 Basically, the aspects that helped metal stay interesting have all disappeared, doesn't mean it is old fashioned, it simply means the modern market doesn't support what made the genre.

 Lastly, when looking at the top selling metal bands around the world, who are they?
 Iron Maiden, Judas Priest, Metallica, Megadeth, Black Sabbath.
 According to aminoapps, many of these bands are included, along with Led Zeppelin, Aerosmith, Van Halen, and Guns N Roses (aminoapps).
-Here is the link below. https://aminoapps.com/c/metal/page/blog/top-10-most-successful-hard-rock-and-metal-bands/YjzC_buvQmv5WQWjjJG34wDxx6wVrpk
+Below, you will find the link to the article I am referring to.

 So, how many bands in the last few years, as in 10 to 15 have you heard of really breaking through, and I mean breaking through large?
 None, really.
-Doesn't mean none are successful, but next to none are gaining the attention that many of these bands had even in their early years.
+Doesn't mean none are successful, but next to none are gaining the attention that many of these bands from the 80s had even in their early years.
 It doesn't take a genius to figure out that many newer bands are not household names like a lot of the older bands.
 Now, you might say, well it takes years to get that status, but within a few years, all of these bands listed above had already made legendary names for themselves.
 Bands in the last decade and a half, not so much.
 It is a shame to see I think.
-Doesn't mean their are no good, revolutionary bands, they simply do not have the support.
+Doesn't mean their are no good, revolutionary bands, they simply do not have the support from the companies, and not as large of a fanbase.

 So what do you think?
 Is metal dead or not?
 I think it is dead in the sense it is past the golden years and mainstream society simply does not appreciate quality music, but their are still plenty of great bands out their that simply do not have the support.
 Granted creative freedom is better now more than ever, but unless record companies start signing more metal bands and promoting them, the genre is simply not going to thrive unless you are one of the brand names.
 Yes, many of the classic bands are more of a brand these days, they have no more to really prove.
 Its a tough journey, and I pray for every band aspiring to make it big or are starting out that they reach the heights because someone has to try.